AppThreat/chen/docs/lessons/lesson-8-stitch.md

 ### Learning Objective

-Understand how `StitchPass` links individual mini-graph fragments into a unified CPG, and master the configuration of incremental re-stitching for changed code files using the `SymbolIndex`.
+Understand how `StitchPass` links independently-generated mini-graph fragments into a unified CPG, how the `SymbolIndex` accelerates cross-fragment lookups, and how incremental re-stitching of changed source units works.

 ### Pre-requisites

-To follow this lesson, ensure the following software is installed on your system:

 - **JDK 23+**: Standard OpenJDK or GraalVM.
 - **SBT 1.10+**: Standard build utility.